Curious to learn more about WHAT I USED to cure my chronic and extreme eczema?

 - The purpose of lotion is …?
 The key is to not just moisturize, but to effectively moisturize with ___ and ___

 - My skin healed within weeks: It was impossible to believe I struggled with chronic and extreme eczema at all

 - This effective moisturizer has a golden water-to-oil ratio that strengthens your skin’s barrier function

 After developing eczema at the age of 3, I constantly had large dry patches on my neck, elbow pit, and the back of my knees.

 These areas were unbearably itchy and inflamed with redness.

-I grew up in hot and humid climates: The constant sweating and stickiness of moisturizers made my eczema worse
+I grew up in hot and humid climates: The constant sweating made my eczema worse

 Being an expat family, I grew up in Hong Kong, Thailand, and Tokyo.
 What these 3 places have in common are their high temperatures and high humidity.

 Going outside meant constant, excessive sweating.
 The sweating irritated my skin and I couldn’t stop myself from touching or itching it.